 William Russell, the colliery owner undertook to look after the reported 26 widows and 90 fatherless children for as long as necessary and he presented each family with a guinea to tide them over, plus the promise of two shillings a week to each affected widow and child.
 The colliery also paid the funeral and burial expenses for the miners.
 It was also a sad fact that some of the widows were expecting babies and their loss is unimaginable.

-This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of a husband and two brothers she found she was also pregnant with a child, who would never know her father.
-It was poignant that Ann Davison named her daughter Thomasina after her dead husband and that after her marriage to Matthew Robson she named her son John Hutton Robson after her dead brother.
+This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of her husband Thomas and two brothers, William and John Hutton and her three fatherless children William, Jane and Frances, she found she was also pregnant with her fourth child, a daughter, who would never know her father.
+It was poignant that Ann Davison named this child Thomasina Davison after her dead husband.
+After her re-marriage to Matthew Robson, Ann named her son John Hutton Robson after her dead brother.

 Church pit, Wallsend, Newcastle Upon Tyne, circa 1830, Newcastle Library, image courtesy of Flickr